Search results for:

-While you are creating your load balancer, the Hostwinds Team also advises you to tack a health monitor onto your epic load balancing package.
+While creating your load balancer, the Hostwinds Team also advises you to tack a health monitor onto your epic load balancing package.

-Someone defined health monitors in a very eloquent and effective way…hmmmm, I’m trying to remember who that was…OH, IT WAS ME!!!
-In Part 1 of this verbose blog series, I refer to health monitors as tools that “ keep a close eye on each member, protecting the delicate balance of data circulation in the server farm.”
-I go on to suggest thinking of a health monitor as “the server’s primary care physician, responsible for checking up on its overall well-being and capacity to accept internet transit.”
+Someone defined health monitors in a very eloquent and compelling way… hmmm, I'm trying to remember who that was…OH, IT WAS ME!!!
+In Part 1 of this lengthy blog series, I refer to health monitors as tools that " keep a close eye on each member, protecting the delicate balance of data circulation in the server farm."
+I go on to suggest thinking of a health monitor as "the server's primary care physician, responsible for checking up on its overall well-being and capacity to accept internet transit."

 Now that you know what a health monitor is, here is how to add one to your LBaaS situation in the Cloud Portal: